andrecgfranco/Culinary-App/README.md

 ## How to Use

 1. **Store Recipes:**
-   - Add new recipes by providing the name and ingredient list with: Livro.nova_receita()
+   - Add new recipes to a JSON file by providing the name and ingredient list with: Livro.nova_receita().
+This will, if it's the first time create a file that represents your recipe book (Livro_De_Receitas.json) and save the recipe there, otherwise ita'll append the new recipe to the file

+2. **

 2. **Generate Shopping Lists:**
    - Get shopping lists for your saved recipes with: listaDasCompras(recipe_name)